kumpmati/superactions-docs/guide/getting-started.md

 // endpoint returns a sveltekit request handler function. export const POST = endpoint({
-  path: "/api",
-  actions: {
   // e is the RequestEvent provided by SvelteKit.
   // The second argument is what the client passed as arguments.
   greet: async (e, name: string) => {
-      return { greeting: `Hello, ${name}!` };
+    // whatever we return gets returned to the client return { greeting: `Hello, ${name}!` };
   },

   // If you want to add more actions, simply define them each one here as an async function:
   // secondAction: async (e, body) => { ... }
   // someThirdAction: async (e, body) => { ... }
-  },
 });
 ```

-The `endpoint` function takes in a config object with the following fields:

-### `path`

-This is the relative path where your endpoint is mounted.
-Since we chose to export it at `src/routes/api/+server.ts`, the path should be set as `/api`.

-### `actions`

-This is where you define the functions that the client can call using this endpoint.
-In the example above, we define one action called `greet`, that takes a `name` as input and returns an object containing the greeting message.
+In the example above, we define one action called `greet`, that takes a `name` as input and returns an object containing a greeting message.

 ## Client setup